17 Oct First Gynecological Visit: What to Expect?

 It is very important to begin seeing a gynecologist as early as possible and the age range recommended by most gynecologists is between 13 to 15 years of age.
 This is because most young girls begin their menstrual cycles around this period.
 In fact, the average age for the commencement of the menstrual cycle in young girls in America is 12 years 9 months2.
-It is important for young girls to begin seeing a gynecologist soon after this because issues such as sexuality, STIs, birth control, menstrual irregularities, pains, and disorders etc., are discussed in these appointments.
+It is important for young girls to begin seeing a gynecologist soon after this because issues such as sexuality, STIs, birth control, menstrual irregularities, pains, and disorders etc., are important in these appointments.

 Moreover, a well-informed teen will always make better decisions than one acting without all the facts.
 Regardless of what age you are when you make your first appointment, all women, both young and old, will still feel a level of nervousness that is normal.
 Hence, finding a doctor you are comfortable with and scheduling an appointment to speak with your doctor beforehand is a very important step.
-If you do not have a gynecologist or are looking to change doctors, contact us for more information on our gynecologists in Manhattan today.
+If you do not have a gynecologist or are looking to change doctors; contact us for more information on our gynecologists in Manhattan today.

-They cannot treat or advise you properly if they do not know what is going on, and you put your health at risk every time you lie or leave out certain details.
-A urine and/or blood sample is usually taken to test for pregnancy and STIs.
-This is especially important for those that are sexual activity as a lot of women do not show any symptoms for certain diseases.
+They cannot treat or advise you properly; if they do not know what is going on.
+You put your health at risk every time you lie or leave out certain details.
+The STIs and pregnancy tests requires your urine and/or blood sample.
+This is especially important for those that are sexual activity since a lot of women do not show any symptoms for certain diseases.
 For instance, most women with high-risk HPV (HPV strain responsible for certain cancers) will not show any symptoms as high-risk HPV typically has no symptoms until patients develop certain cancers3.
-After the questions are done, then your doctor performs a physical and pelvic examination (exterior genital examination for young teens).
+After completing questions round, then your doctor performs a physical and pelvic examination (exterior genital examination for young teens).

-Early Teens: For most mothers, they are a little uncomfortable with the idea of their young daughters having a pelvic examination.
-There is no need to worry about this, as young girls (early teens) who are not sexual activity do not receive pelvic examinations except in cases where a preexisting medical condition calls for it.
-Usually, only the exterior part of their genitals (vulva) are examined2.
-This is why it is important for doctors to speak with their patients in private, as most sexually active kids are liable to lie when in the presence of a parent.
+For most mothers, they are a little uncomfortable with the idea of their young daughters having a pelvic examination.
+There is no need to worry about this; as young girls (early teens) who are not sexual activity do not receive pelvic examinations except in cases where a preexisting medical condition calls for it.
+Usually, Doctor examine only the exterior part of your genitals (vulva).
+This is why it is important for doctors to speak with their patients in private; as most sexually active kids are liable to lie when in the presence of a parent.